beaubranton4/ncaa_d1_baseball_stats/setup.md

 ## Overview

 This guide provides detailed instructions to replicate this project: an end-to-end data engineering pipeline that scrapes College Baseball Stats from the web, stores it in a Data Lake (Google Cloud Storage), pushes it to a Data Warehouse (BigQuery), transforms it using dbt, and builds a dashboard to visualize the data (Google Data Studio).
-The pipeline involves setting up resources on Google Cloud Platform using Terraform, and automating data flows through a dockerized instance of Mage containing python and sql code (dbt).
+The pipeline involves setting up resources on Google Cloud Platform using Terraform, and automating data flows through a dockerized instance of Mage containing python and sql code.

 ## Video With Project Setup Instructions